cniles/axe/README.md

 # Note:

-The hmac dependency has pending a PR to resolve an issue that precludes this package from working.
+The hmac dependency has a pending PR to resolve an issue that precludes this package from working out-of-the-box.

 See: https://github.com/grimnebulin/emacs-hmac